kilppari/fishcast/README.md

-# Fishcaster
+# Fishcast
-Forecaster for best fishing hours based on weather forecast and moon phases.
+Forecasts the activity of fish based on weather forecast and moon phases.
 This script works for Finnish locations only and is not suitable for other regions.

 The algorithm used in this script to calculate the fishing index is described